-Passengers, staff and service providers are encouraged to use low emission vehicles or electric vehicles where possible and the Airport is looking at the feasibility of installing more electric vehicle charging points for staff and customers.
+Passengers, staff, and service providers are encouraged to use low emission vehicles or electric vehicles where possible and the Airport is looking at the feasibility of installing more electric vehicle charging points for staff and customers.
+The bus service serving all airport car park routes has used electric buses since 2019.